revaturelabs/interviewquestions/InterviewSpecificQuestions/.NET FULL STACK/C#Basics.md

 <blockquote>

-Operators are symbols which are used to perform certain operations on data.
-These include arithmetic, relational, logical, and assignment operators.
+Operators are symbols which are used to perform certain operations on data.These include arithmetic, relational, logical, and assignment operators.

 </blockquote>